Assistive technology is a device or system that enables someone with a disability to perform a task

 Read & Write is literacy software designed to assist with reading and writing.
 It operates as an external toolbar that integrates with your software (for example, Office and PDF files).
 To have Read & Write installed on your Windows or Mac laptop, please take your device to a Tech Assist Bar.

-There is a Tech Assist Bar at the Library of Gold Coast and Nathan campuses.
+There is a Tech Assist Bar at the Library at Gold Coast and Brisbane South (Nathan).
 See the Tech Assist site for operating hours and locations:

 Good practice